How to control anxiety

 1. Anticipate future situations you’re going to be in and the possible triggers you’ll encounter.
 You can then work to neutralize the emotion-causing powers of those triggers before the situation happens in real life.

-We may unexpectedly get triggered by things
+You may unexpectedly get triggered by things.

 Examples for how to do this work